realadammatthew/humbleberger/src/ads/yeshua-divine-nature.md

 ### Could the Messiah be more than a man?

-Throughout the Hebrew Scriptures, glimpses of divine light appear — the Angel of the Lord, the Glory that filled the Temple, the mysterious figure in Daniel 7 called the "Son of Man."
+Throughout the Hebrew Scriptures, glimpses of divine light appear — the Angel of the L-RD, the Glory that filled the Temple, the mysterious figure in Daniel 7 called the "Son of Man."
 Could these point to a deeper truth about the Messiah's nature?

-Yeshua (Jesus) didn't just claim to speak for God — He claimed to be **one with God**.
+Yeshua (Jesus) didn't just claim to speak for G-d — He claimed to be **one with G-d**.

 ---

 ## Clues in the Hebrew Scriptures

-> _“And his name shall be called… Mighty God, Everlasting Father, Prince of Peace.”_
+> _“And his name shall be called… Mighty G-d, Everlasting Father, Prince of Peace.”_
 > — Isaiah 9:6

 Some ancient prophecies suggest the coming of a figure both divine and human — a light that would shine in the darkness, a child born who would carry eternal titles.